ADFM Bylaws

 Section 3.
 Place of Meeting.
 The Board of Directors will designate, either within or without the District of Columbia, the place of each Annual Meeting of Members and for any special meeting of Members for which the place of meeting is not specified in the call therefore.

 Section 5.
 Quorum.
-The attendance of twenty percent (20) of the total Members shall be deemed a quorum for the transaction of any business at all official meetings, except for such matters as may require a greater quorum pursuant to statute or to the Articles of Incorporation of these by-laws.
-If a quorum is not present within 1 hour of any meeting of Members for which due notice has been given, a majority of the members present may adjourn the meeting without further notice.
+The attendance of twenty percent (20%) of the total Members shall be deemed a quorum for the transaction of any business at all official meetings, except for such matters as may require a greater quorum pursuant to provisions of the law of the District of Columbia, the Articles of Incorporation, or these Bylaws.
+If a quorum is not present within one (1) hour of any meeting of Members for which due notice has been given, a majority of the members present may adjourn the meeting without further notice.

 Section 6.
 Voting.
 Voting at membership meetings may be in person or by proxy with each voting member having a single vote.
 A majority of those voting in person or by proxy where a quorum is present carries an action.
 Members may vote on matters presented by the Board of Directors where the votes are submitted in writing by postal or other delivery or by electronic means.